archesproject/arches-docs/docs/developing/vue/arches-vue-integration.md

 During development, developers should run the TypeScript and ESLint `:watch` linters in separate processes to ensure efficient linting of the current project.
 By running these linters in separately, each process is dedicated to linting the current project or application.
 However, it's important to note that if you're running multiple projects or applications concurrently, you'll need a separate process for each project to ensure accurate linting results.

 For instance, if you're developing an Arches project and an Arches application, you will now likely have six concurrent processes: The project-level Django server, the project-level webpack development server, the project-level typescript watcher, the project-level eslint watcher, the application-level typescript watcher, and the application-level eslint watcher.
+Alternatively you could not run the eslint watcher nor the typescript watcher, and rely on the `build_development` and `build_production` for enforcement.

 ### Frontend dependency declaration

 When adding any new frontend dependencies to your Arches project or application, it's important to declare their types in the `declarations.d.ts` file.
 This file serves as a central location for declaring global types and interfaces that are used across your project or application.
-Declaring types for frontend dependencies in `declarations.d.ts` ensures that TypeScript recognizes and understands the types provided by these modules, enabling accurate type checking and providing better IntelliSense support in your codebase.
+Declaring types for frontend dependencies in `declarations.d.ts` ensures that TypeScript recognizes and understands the types provided by these modules, enabling accurate type checking and providing better IntelliSense support in your editor.

 Example:
 ```